hugetim/empathy-room/docs/index.md

 title: Empathy Spot
 ---

 Welcome!
-If you've been invited to test out Empathy Spot, [click here to sign up or login](https://www.empathyspot.org/in/).
+If you've been invited to try out Empathy Spot, [click here to sign up or login](https://www.empathyspot.org/in/).

 ## Vision